Picking a Birth Center Location

 Depending on area, this building could be one level or multiple levels.
 I encourage looking for a building one level.
 Many state regulations would require an elevator for emergency transport and everything to be handicap accessible.
 Make sure load bearing supports are checked where your tub will be located.
 It is easier for a tub to in a corner of the room for structural support.

 Long term, building your perfect space with lots of time for planning is the best option.

 It costs the most initially, but maintenance will be lower long term.
 Newer buildings don’t break down very often.
 Hundred year old farm houses have their character, but also have the upkeep costs of outdated electrical and plumbing system.

 Your labor and renovation costs can really get expensive with older buildings.

 There are lots of things to think about when starting a birth center practice.
-I can’t stress enough the importance of planning, prepping, consulting experts in the field, and creating a stellar business plan.
-The chances of your birth center staying around for generations will increase dramatically with taking the right steps in the beginning.
-Be part of the monumental change happening in area with birth centers opening across the country daily!
+I can’t stress enough the importance of planning, preparing, consulting experts in the field, and creating a stellar business plan.
+The chances of your birth center staying around for generations will increase dramatically with the right steps taken in the beginning.
+Be part of the monumental change happening in the area with birth centers opening across the country daily!